Etern1tyDark/hcs-ctf-23/forensic/lend-me-ur-signature/README.md

 ### EN
 The first step for me was, look into photo "signatures".
 Then I found hex signatures, and also HxD.

-After downloading HxD, I checked te hex signature of the file and......
+After downloading HxD, I checked the hex signature of the file and......

 ![header](images/image_2023-09-03_224603200.png)